Mobile: 0414 585 595

 When you get worked up and anxiety kicks in, breathe deeply and practice your self-hypnosis.

-Should you have any further questions about hypnosis feel free to give me a call on 02 9568 6801.
+Should you have any further questions about hypnosis feel free to call 0414 585 595.
 I’m Katherine Ferris and I am more than happy to be of help.

-The following article appeared in the “Body Love” section of the November 2009 edition of the Cosmopolitan Magazine.
+The following article appeared in the “Body Love” section of the Nov 2009 edition of Cosmopolitan Magazine

 Katherine Ferris, from Sydney Wellbeing Centre teaches you how to get into a self-hypnosis meditation: